-Diverse bookshelves reflect the rich variety of human experiences.
+Diverse bookshelves mirror the beautiful range of human stories, cultures, and lived experiences.

 When kids encounter characters from different backgrounds, cultures, and perspectives, they gain empathy, develop a broader understanding of the world, and begin to recognize the beauty in both difference and common ground.